Share User-ID Mappings Across Virtual Systems

 To share IP address-to-username mappings across virtual systems, assign a virtual system as a User-ID hub.

-To simplify User-ID source configuration if you have multiple virtual systems, you can configure the User-ID sources on a single virtual system to share IP address-to-username mappings with all other virtual systems on the firewall.
+To simplify User-ID™ source configuration when you have multiple virtual systems, configure the User-ID sources on a single virtual system to share IP address-to-username mappings with all other virtual systems on the firewall.

-After you configure the User-ID hub, when a virtual system needs to identify a user for user-based policy enforcement or to display the username in a log or report and the source is not available locally, the virtual system can use the mapping table on the User-ID hub.
-When you select a hub, the firewall retains the mappings on other virtual systems, so we recommend consolidating the User-ID sources on the hub.
-If you don’t want to share mappings from a specific source, you can configure an individual virtual system to perform user mapping.
+After you configure the User-ID hub, the virtual system can use the mapping table on the User-ID hub when it needs to identify a user for user-based policy enforcement or to display the username in a log or report but the source is not available locally.
+When you select a hub, the firewall retains the mappings on other virtual systems so we recommend consolidating the User-ID sources on the hub.
+However, if you don’t want to share mappings from a specific source, you can configure an individual virtual system to perform user mapping.

 - Assign the virtual system as a User-ID hub.